 Gladstone Park is also unique in being named for 19th Century British Prime Minister William Ewart Gladstone at a time when most pioneering communities in the United States were naming themselves after famous American intellectuals and politicians (Washington, Franklin, Jefferson, etc.).

 What’s in a name?
 A lot, apparently.
 And it might be used to advantage.
 So, how else could Gladstone Park use its name to promote itself as the iconic entity it is?
-Since 2016 the Gladstone Park Chamber of Commerce and Neighborhood Association have mounted a “Throwback Festival” featuring a bygone era of incredible live music from the 1950s, 1960s, 1970s, 1980s and 1990s as a premiere end-of-summer event that has attracted people from all over the city.
-Complementing the festivities is a Miss Throwback Pin-Up Contest, a Classic Car Show, and a Pet Costume Parade in a glorified two block party-closed N. Milwaukee Avenue between N. Elston and W. Peterson with all the food and beer tents you’d want.
+For many years the Gladstone Park has mounted the end-of-summer “Throwback Festival” featuring a bygone era of incredible live music from the 1950s, 1960s, 1970s, 1980s and 1990s, attracting Chicagoans from all over the city.
+Since 2016 the Gladstone Park Chamber of Commerce and Gladstone Park Neighborhood Association have contributed to organizing the community-building “block party” as its premiere neighborhood event, skipping only one year (2020) for the COVID pandemic.
+Complementing the festivities are Miss Throwback Pin-Up Contests, Classic Car Shows, and Pet Costume Parades with all the food and beer tents you’d want.
+It takes place in the heart of Gladstone Park with the closure of N. Milwaukee Avenue between N. Elston and W. Peterson.

 Could the community extend its reach by contacting British scholars for guidance in mounting a meaningful Olde English festival with all the proper food and accouterments?
 Have a William Ewart Gladstone look alike contest?
 Link with the Chicago Shakespeare Theater to sponsor an event on local soil away from its Navy Pier home turf, perhaps in the nearby Jefferson Park Copernicus Center?
 Unlike the Throwback Festival, these events would serve to attract a different crowd of outsiders to the community.
 And garner a whole lot of public relations besides.